KnowEnG/Data_Cleanup_Pipeline/README.md

 ### samples_clustering_pipeline

-  After removing empty rows and columns, check if a speadsheet
+  *After removing empty rows and columns, check if a speadsheet:*
   1. contains NA value.
   2. contains real values (then replace with their absolute value)
   3. gene name contains NA value.